CaerulaV/Classic_Minecraft_Clone-Re/index.md

         		};

         		{
-        			// Specify the texture coords for each index const s = scale
+        			const s = scale
         			for (let i = 0; i < 256; i++) {
         				let texX = i & 15